Korean Heritage Symposium VI

 VIRTUAL

-March 19: Shamanistic ritual practices and their relation to K-pop Demon
+March 19: RAY SEOL - Shamanistic ritual practices in K-pop Demon Hunter

 Dr. Ray Seol is a faculty member in the Professional Music Department at Berklee College of Music in Boston, and a visiting fellow at Henley Business School in the United Kingdom.
 He is also a renowned jazz bassist and producer with decades of experience in the New York jazz scene.
 He has pioneered a unique approach to improvising and visualizing jazz as an art form through interactive technology.